arjunkalliyel/Music_Player/README.md

 🎵 Playback Flow

-1. MusicRepository loads tracks from res/raw
+1. MusicRepository loads tracks from res/raw.

-2. MusicPlayerManager prepares MediaPlayer
+2. MusicPlayerManager prepares the MediaPlayer and initializes the Visualizer.

-3. PlayerViewModel observes playback state
+3. PlayerViewModel observes playback state.

-4. MainActivity updates UI accordingly
+4. MainActivity updates UI accordingly.

-5. WaveformExtractor processes audio data in background
+5. WaveformExtractor processes audio data in the background and WaveformView renders it.

-6. WaveformView renders waveform
+6. MusicPlayerManager captures real-time FFT data and triggers UI updates for the RoundVisualizerView.

-7. EqualizerActivity attaches to audio session
+7. EqualizerActivity attaches to the active audio session for effects processing.

 🏗 Overall Architecture